Kyoto, in Sound

-The Journal
+The journal

-These are my field notes on a life lived in Kyoto.
 I document the city through essays, audio postcards, and seasonal recordings, exploring how sound shapes our memory of a place.

 What is a Sound Walk?

 Most people visit Kyoto to see it.
 Very few actually hear it.
-This is an introduction to sound walking — what it is, what the equipment does, and why a few hours of paying attention can change the way you experience a city.
+This is an introduction to sound walking: what it is, what the equipment does, and why a few hours of paying attention can change the way you experience a city.

 The Quiet Guide to Kyoto

 The crowds are real.
-But the quiet is real too — you just have to know where to look, and when.
+But the quiet is real too.
+You just have to know where to look, and when.
 A practical guide to finding stillness in Kyoto without leaving the city.

 Looking for Something Unique in Kyoto?